Montana Value-Added Agriculture

 Manhattan, MT

-Gallatin Valley Malt (GVM) is a vertically integrated, multi-generational family and farmer owned operation adding value to their high-quality barley by producing specialty single-sourced malt for craft breweries.
-GVM’s flagship Gallatin Pale earned a silver medal at the 2022 Craft Maltsters Guild Convention this year!
+Gallatin Valley Malt (GVM) is a vertically integrated, multi-generational family and farmer-owned operation adding value to their high-quality barley by producing specialty single-sourced malt for craft breweries.
+GVM’s flagship Gallatin Pale earned a silver medal at the 2022 Craft Maltsters Guild Convention.

 Grains of Montana